-7. Ranking (R)
+7. Rank (R)

-The Ranking R for a Team has values from 1 to N, where N is total number of Teams in the IYNT.
-It indicates the position of the Team in the list of all Teams sorted descending.
-The value of R for all N Teams is calculated only after the completion of the third Selective SF.
-The best Ranking (R=1) is assigned to the Team that has the highest Sum of Victories (SV) at the end of all preceding rounds.
-In case of equal SV for two or several Teams, their Ranking is determined via comparison of other grading parameters in the following order:
+The Rank R for a Team has integer values from 1 to N, where N is total number of Teams in the IYNT.
+It indicates the placing of a Team in the list of all Teams sorted descending.
+The value of R for each of N Teams is calculated after each completed Selective SF and Semi-Final SF.
+The top Rank (R=1) is assigned to the Team that has the highest Sum of Victories (SV) at the end of all preceding rounds.
+In case of equal SV for two or several Teams, their Rank is determined via comparison of other grading parameters in the following order:

-Total Sum of Points (TSP) after all preceding rounds;

-the sum of Average Points for all Reports in all preceding SFs;

-the sum of Average Points for all Oppositions in all preceding SFs;
+- a.
+Total Sum of Points (TSP) after all preceding rounds; - b. the sum of Average Points (P) for all Reports in all preceding SFs; - c. the sum of Average Points (P) for all Oppositions in all preceding SFs.

-the Average Point for one single best Report in the preceding SFs;

-the Average Point for one single best Opposition in the preceding SFs.

 If the listed criteria are not sufficient to unambiguously resolve the ranking of the Teams, the GC introduces additional criteria allowing determination of a univocal ranking.

-III.
+Rank R is the only criterion to determine Teams that participate in the Semi-Finals and a supporting criterion to determine Teams that participate in the Finals.

+II.
 Penalties

-1. Yellow cards and Summing of the penalties
+1. Yellow Cards and Summing of the penalties

 Penalties during a SF are applied only to the SP earned during the said SF.
-A yellow card is used to indicate each penalty.
-A yellow card issued to a Team reduces the SP in this SF by 10%; two yellow cards issued to a Team during a SF reduce the SP by 20%; three yellow cards reduce the SP by 30%, etc. The penalties for various violations are applied independently and sum up.
+A Yellow Card is used to indicate each penalty.
+A Yellow Card issued to a Team reduces the SP in this SF by 10%; two Yellow Cards issued to a Team during a SF reduce the SP by 20%; three Yellow Cards reduce the SP by 30%, etc. The penalties for various violations are applied independently and sum up.